 If the car dealer doesn’t accept your debit card, you can pay with a bank account instead.
 You can do this by arranging a bank transfer from your bank or credit union.
 These transactions usually take two to three business days.

 Use a cashier’s check

 Another option is to get a cashier’s check from your bank to pay for the car.
 The dealer knows these checks won’t bounce; plus, you avoid the possibility of having a hold on your account.
 That could happen if you pay with a personal check.

 Use a money order

 A money order is an alternative to a cashier’s check, but you can pick one up at many places, like Western Union or a grocery store.
 Money orders can be made out to cover the exact cost of the vehicle, then bring it to the dealership.

 If you are buying at a dealer, one option is to pay via wire transfer.
 Keep in mind that there are usually fees to wire money; expect to pay between $15 and $30 for domestic wire transfers.
 This option is best for dealer purchases as private sellers may not be willing to give you their information for a wire.

-Unfortunately, not all dealers will accept a debit card from the buyer.
-Whether you are paying cash for a down payment or the entire cost of the car, there are alternatives to using a debit card.
+Unfortunately, not all dealers accept debit card payments.
+Most dealers don’t have the profit margin to justify the fees that come with a debit card.
+The good news is that whether you are paying cash for a down payment or the entire cost of the car, there are alternatives to using a debit card.

 For example, a bank transfer, prepaid card, or wire transfer could be possible ways to cover the cost of your new car.
 Just be sure to contact your bank and let them know about the upcoming purchase and that you have enough cash in your bank account.
 All of these steps will help ensure there are no issues when you are at the dealer and help the process go as smoothly as possible.